The Anti-Logic Primer™

 Stacks Image 181

-(Check back in the year 2030 for an update on the hotdog prices).
+(Check back in the year 2030 for an update on hot dog prices).

 Out of apparent confusion can sensible and predictable patterns occur, even with seemingly chaotic systems.
 But sometimes, such as in a leaderless environment, or in a new situation without a process or precedent to follow, the need to act gives way to strange results.
 A flexible, challenging Skunkworks environment is one thing, where creativity and new requirements are the norm.
 But all tasks must have a goal, and a way to accomplish that goal.
 When everyone knows what the goal is, and has a reason to contribute, even apparent chaos can yield results.
 But take away that purpose, or how to accomplish it, and you might be left to the irrationality of a crowd.